 When we say basic tools, these are the common applications and other forms mostly people use.
 An example of these tools is MS Office (everything inside it), web browsers (Mozilla, Google Chrome, IE, etc), search engine (Google, Bing, and Yahoo), and webmail (Gmail, Yahoo, and the like).
 You should have at least all of these to start.

 Though it isn’t really necessary for one to know everything right away; however, having a basic knowledge and understanding is essential.
-This is when you decide to start your way to landing on your very first job, you’d slowly discover new things and that it wouldn’t be difficult for you to absorb what are its functions and its connection to the applications or tools you have and that you need to use.
+This is when you decide to start your way to landing on your very first job, you’d slowly discover new things and that it wouldn’t be difficult for you to absorb what are its functions and its connection to the applications or tools you have and what you need to use.